kenilGamer/Shree-Jay-Farnichar/frontend/SECURITY.md

 5. Security Policy Section
 You can use the following template for a Security Policy page on your site:

-Security Policy for Bhumi Interior Solution
+Security Policy for Lumelight Interior
 Supported Versions
 We aim to keep your information secure by supporting the latest versions of our platform.
 Below is our support matrix for security updates: